tomasmark79/DotNameCppFree/README.md

 The C++ source code uses a basic [**cxxopt**](https://github.com/jarro2783/cxxopts/tree/v3.2.1) implementation described below.

-  - `-o` omit library loading
+  - `-o` omit library
+    - loading (using just standalone project
   - `-l` log to file
+    - implemented logger support log to file as well
-  - `-h` show help
+  - `-h` show usage

 ### Configurable CMakeLists.txt Options

-The following CMake options can be configured to tailor the build process to your specific needs:
+The following CMake options can be configured to tailor the build process to your specific needs.
+Provide flexibility and control over the build configuration, allowing you to optimize for performance, security, and development efficiency.

 - `BUILD_SHARED_LIBS`: Build shared libraries instead of static ones.
 - `USE_STATIC_RUNTIME`: Use the static runtime library.